tarka/proxeny/CONFIGURATION.md

 ## Basic Structure

-A minimal Vicarian configuration file would look something like this (note: it could be made smaller, but some defaults have been left in for clarity):
+A minimal Vicarian configuration file would look something like this:

 ```corn
 {